nguyentruonglau/voicenet/README.md

 ## Over View
 ```
-This is the architecture of the model I looked for based on the evolutionary algorithm on the Famous Voice Dataset.
+This is the architecture of the model I looked for based on the Genetic Algorithm on the Famous Voice Dataset.
 ```

 ## Requirements